TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 [YouTube](https://youtu.be/LkyifXYEtrg)

+Quick intro to CloudFront and summary of new CF features wrapped around a rather garbled customer testimonial.
+One to skip.

 * DDOS attacks handled by AWS Shield - 10K+ attacks per month, 99%+ automatically mitigated
 * Customer MapBox talks about their journey
     * 8+ AWS regions active-active behind CloudFront